Joshua-Byrd/CS602_Term_Project/README.md

 to install all necessary modules.

-2. Make sure that MongoDB is installed and the MongoDB daemon is running in the background.
+2. Make sure that MongoDB is installed and the MongoDB service is running in the background.

 3. Run the seed.js file like so: